Endicott Editorial Staff

 Terri Windling, founder and co-director of the Endicott Studio, is a writer, painter, anthology editor, folklorist, and a long-time advocate of mythic arts and contemporary fairy tale literature.
 She has published over 40 books for children and adults, winning 9 World Fantasy Awards, the S.F.W.A.
 Solstice Award, the Bram Stoker Award, the Mythopoeic Award (for The Wood Wife), and placing on the short-list for the Tiptree Award (for The Armless Maiden).
 Formerly a senior editor (specializing in fantasy) for two New York publishing houses, Terri has been a consulting editor (for Tor Books) and a freelance anthology editor since 1986.
 She has lived in New York City, Boston, and Arizona, and is now settled down in Devon, England, with her English husband, step-daughter, and a lively black dog named Tilly.
-For more information on Terri and her work, please visit her website, which includes a blog on art, myth, writing, and Devon life: The Drawing Board.
+For more information on Terri and her work, please visit The Drawing Board which includes a blog on art, myth, writing, and Devon life.